How to convert vue-i18n from single file components to JSON

 sections from your components

-to load the translation files located in the ./locales folder.
+initialization in your main.js file to load the JSON files from the ./locales

 The example code below should give you an idea how to do that.